 Sleep is divided into two major phases of brain activity but named after the eye-ball movement …

 - rapid-eye-movement (REM)

 - non–rapid-eye-movement (NREM) sleep.

 When you first fall asleep you experience NREM sleep, and then 60 to 90 minutes later, REM sleep kicks in.
 During the course of a normal night, a healthy adult will experience 4 to 6 consecutive sleep cycles of REM and NREM.

-When you cycle into REM sleep, your body becomes immobile and yours eyes move about rapidly.
+When you cycle into REM sleep, your body becomes immobile and your eyes move about rapidly.
 Your blood pressure, heart rate, and breathing rate increase, and blood flow to the brain increases (and my gentlemen readers can attest to blood flow into other areas of the anatomy too).
-EEG activity also increases and you being to dream.
+EEG activity also increases and you begin to dream.